wp-plugins/lightbox-plus/readme.txt

   * Renamed the `resize` option to be less ambiguous.
 It's now `scalePhotos`.
   * Renamed the `cbox_close` event to be less ambiguous.
 It's now `cbox_cleanup`.
 It is the first thing to happen in the close method while the 'cbox_closed' event is the last to happen.
   * Fixed a bug with the slideshow mouseover graphics that appeared after ColorBox is opened a 2nd time.
-  * Fixed a bug where ClearType may not work in IE 6 & 7 if using the fade transition.
+  * Fixed a bug where Clear Type may not work in IE 6 & 7 if using the fade transition.
   * Minor code optimizations to increase compression.
 * Minor corrections to admin interface.